datamapper/datamapper.github.com/getting-started.markdown

 ---------------------------

 Relational Databases work with pre-defined tables.
-To be able to create the tables in the underlying storage, you need to require `dm-migrations` first.
+To be able to create the tables in the underlying storage, you need to have `dm-migrations` available on your load path.

+If you've been following this instructions and did `require 'data_mapper'`, you can safely skip the following require statement as it has already been done for you.

 {% highlight ruby %}
 require  'dm-migrations'